scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had a couple eggos for breakfast/lunch, then a panini for dinner.
 Then Wendys again for a late night snack.

+### Day 494

+Eggs and bacon for breakfast, then a good burger for lunch/dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/